The baby name Oriana is a golden, literary possibility for a daughter.

-Thanks to Rachel for suggesting Oriana as Name of the Day.
+Thanks to Rachel for suggesting our Baby Name of the Day.

-Amadis was born the bastard child of a king and a princess, left for dead but rescued and raised to be a knight.
+Amadis got a rough start in life.
+Born to a king and a princess, his parents abandoned the illegitimate Amadis as an infant.
+His luck changed, however, and rescuers found the baby, and raised to be a knight.
 He meets Princess Oriana, heiress to the throne of Great Britain, when they’re still children.
 He’s a nobody and she’s a blue blood, but they fall madly in love anyhow.
-Drama follows.

-It’s a plot line that never grows old, but in several tellings, Amadis and Oriana do end happily ever after.
+It’s a plot line that never grows old.
+In some versions, Amadis and Oriana do live happily ever after.

 Other uses of the name include:

 • English composer Thomas Morley compiled a book of madrigals called The Triumphs of Oriana.
-The book was first published in 1601, and it is generally thought that Oriana was one of many poetic references to Queen Elizabeth I, akin to Gloriana;
+First published in 1601, the book referred to Queen Elizabeth I, just like Gloriana.

-• At about the same time as Cervantes’ novel, the tale of another princess Oriana was recorded.
-This time, it was about a Moorish princess called Fatima, kidnapped by a Christian knight.
+• Another tale of star-crossed lovers borrowed the name.
+This time, a Christian knight kidnapped Fatima, a Moorish princess.
 He married her and she took the Christian name Oureana.
-It’s almost certainly a myth, but you can still visit a town – and castle – called Ourém in modern day Portugal;
+It’s almost certainly a myth, but you can still visit a town – and castle – called Ourém in modern day Portugal.

 About Abby Sandel